kskaman/freeCodeCamp-Course-Work/08 - Scientific Computing with python (beta)/Assignment Projects/04 - Polygon Area Calculator/Instructions.md

 - **Methods**:
   - `set_side(self, side)`: Sets both the width and height to the given side length.
   - Inherits all methods from `Rectangle` but ensures that any changes to width or height apply to both due to the nature of a square.
+  - Additionally, the set_width and set_height methods on the Square class should set both the width and height.

 - **String Representation**:
   - When a `Square` instance is printed, it should display in the format: `Square(side=X)`